Image Fusion Transformer: Related works

-To overcome these issues with the traditional methods, deep learning-based approaches were introduced for image fusion.
 Li \cite{li2018infrared} proposed a technique where at first, the visible and thermal images are decomposed.
 Later, they perform fusion using the decomposed images by average feature fusion and deep learning-based feature fusion.
 Another work proposed by Li \cite{li2018densefuse} uses a fully convolution-based model to fuse the visible and thermal images.
 Here, features from source images are extracted using a DenseNet encoder and fused using a CNN-based fusion layer.
 A CNN-based decoder is then used to get the fused image.
 Li \cite{li2021rfn} further extended their previous work \cite{li2018densefuse} to an end-to-end fusion strategy for multi-scale deep features minimizing the proposed detail and feature loss.
 Xu \cite{xu2020u2fusion} proposed a unified unsupervised end-to-end framework that tackles the fusion problem by integrating it with continual learning.
 However, all of these methods focus on learning spatial local features between source images and do not consider the long-range dependencies present within the source images.
 In this work we explore extracting long-range features in addition to the local features to enhance the fusion quality further.